wangjun-microsoft/Cognitive-Documentation/Content/en-us/Emotion/FAQ.md

 Weight: 15
 -->

-# Computer Vision API Frequently Asked Questions
+# Emotion API Frequently Asked Questions
-### If you can't find answers to your questions in this FAQ, try asking the Computer Vision API community on [StackOverflow](https://stackoverflow.com/questions/tagged/project-oxford+or+microsoft-cognitive) or contact Help and Support on [UserVoice](https://cognitive.uservoice.com/)
+### If you can't find answers to your questions in this FAQ, try asking the Emotion API community on [StackOverflow](https://stackoverflow.com/questions/tagged/project-oxford+or+microsoft-cognitive) or contact Help and Support on [UserVoice](https://cognitive.uservoice.com/).

 -----